Computing closed essential surfaces in 3-manifolds: Closed normal surfaces in --space

+Hence $S_0 \subseteq \Sigma.$ In this case note that performing regular exchanges at all curves in $V' \cap W'$ except for $a$, which we leave as an intersection curve, results in the normal surface $(nF + \Sigma) \setminus S_0$ together with one connected immersed normal surface $S''_0$ with a single curve of self-intersection $a.$ After performing a regular exchange along $a,$ $S''_0$ is turned into the vertex linking surface $S_0.$ However, this situation is ruled out by \Cref{lem:trace_curve_on_vertex_links}.

-Suppose that there is a connected component $U$ of $W' \cap N$ with non-empty boundary.
-Then $\partial U \subset V',$ and $U$ is incompressible but $\partial$--compressible in $N.$ We can therefore perform a sequence of boundary compressions, which can be promoted to an isotopy of $U$ to a subsurface of $V'.$ Whence choosing an innermost such component $U$ of $W' \cap N$, we see that performing regular exchanges at all intersection curves in $U \cap V'$ gives a contradiction to the fact that $nS + \Sigma = V' + W'$ is reduced.
+\textbf{The extremal surface summand is not boundary parallel.} It remains to show that $V$ is not isotopic to a vertex linking surface.
+Suppose that $V$ (and therefore $V'$) is isotopic to the link of some vertex of genus $\ge 1.$ Let $B_v$ be such a vertex link isotopic to $V'$ and disjoint from the closed surface $W'.$ Then there is a product region $N \cong B_v \times I$ in $M$ with $\partial N = B_v \cup V'.$ Suppose that there is a connected component $U$ of $W' \cap N$ with non-empty boundary.
+Then $U$ is a patch and \Cref{lem:incompressible_patches_ideal} implies that it is incompressible in $N$.
+Now $U \cap B_v \subseteq W' \cap B_v = \emptyset$ implies that $\partial U \subset V'.$ Hence \cite[Corollary 3.2]{waldhausen68-large} implies that $U$ is parallel to a subsurface $U'$ of $V'.$ If the interior of $U'$ does not contain any other components of $\partial U,$ then we say that $U$ is \textbf{innermost}.
+Choosing an innermost component $U$ of $W' \cap N$, we see that performing regular exchanges at all intersection curves in $U \cap V'$ gives a contradiction to the fact that $nF + \Sigma = V' + W'$ is reduced.

-Hence $W' \cap V'=\emptyset.$ But then a component of $nS + \Sigma$ is isotopic but not normally isotopic to a vertex linking surface, giving the final contradiction. \end{proof}
+Hence $W' \cap V'=\emptyset.$ But then a component of $nF + \Sigma$ is isotopic but not normally isotopic to a vertex linking surface.
+Hence a component of $nF$ is isotopic to a vertex linking surface, giving the final contradiction.
+This completes the proof of \Cref{thm-mixed:some extremal is closed essential}.